umtdemr/elca/README.md

 ### Design Principles

 In generally, Material design elements used wherever possible.
 For example: SnackBar, TextInputLayout, ToolBar.
+And also, AppCompat components used in generally for [backwards compatibility.](https://developer.android.com/training/backward-compatible-ui)

 ### Dark Theme support